 Water disinfection is a key factor in the process of providing quality water supply.
 ABCO water pump skids utilise ultraviolet and chemical treatments to produce a consistent quality of potable water supply.

 Ultraviolet treatment has been used for over 70 years to eliminate disease-causing bacteria from industrial and commercial water supplies.
-The advantages of ultraviolet are that it wastes no water, requires no chemicals, and is inexpensive to maintain.
+Ultraviolet wastes no water, requires no chemicals and is inexpensive to maintain.
 A standard ultraviolet unit essentially comprises of a stainless steel casing and a mercury vapour lamp.
 The lamp is made with a clear quartz globe which transmits over 90% of ultraviolet energy to the surrounding water.
 The system incorporates a cleaning bracket which travels along the length of the lamp and prevents the buildup of biological organisms on the globe.

 Ultraviolet lights run at very high temperatures and rely on a constant supply of cool water to avoid damage to the system.
-By installing a temperature-controlled bypass system across all ultraviolet units, ABCO eliminates this danger and ensures that no further components are damaged by over-heated water.
+By installing a temperature-controlled bypass system across all ultraviolet units, ABCO eliminates this risk and ensures that no further components are damaged by overheated water.

-Chemical treatment can be used to adjust the water to a nominal potable quality of pH7.2.
-For acidic bores the standard chemical for pH adjustment is low concentration sodium hypodroxide while basic bores can be treated by low concentration hydrochloric acid.
-Sterilization is achieved by dosing the water with liquid chlorine.
+Sterilisation is achieved by dosing the water with liquid chlorine.
 This serves to remove any contaminating biological organisms from the water prior to camp use.
-Chlorine levels should be continuously monitored to prevent over-dosing of chlorine, as this can lead to skin irritation and/or pain.
-Typical chlorine levels for potable water should be limited to 0.3 ppm.
+Chlorine levels should be continuously monitored to prevent over-dosing of chlorine, as this can lead to skin irritation.
+Typical chlorine levels for potable water should be limited to 0.3ppm.

-Ozone treatment has been a continuously advancing technology over the past 40 years.
-As the technology is refined it has become more viable for small to mid scale water treatment facilities.
+Ozone Treatment Ozone treatment has been a continuously advancing technology over the past 40 years.
+As the technology is refined, it has become more viable for small to mid-scale water treatment facilities.
 The primary advantage of ozone treatment is that it has no residual effect on the product water; the only by-product of the oxidation and disinfection being oxygen.
-The other key advantage is that ozone generators can be installed on site which eliminates the need for chemical supply and storage.
+The other key advantage is that ozone generators can be installed on site, which eliminates the need for chemical supply and storage.